 French 1 1 Credit Gr.
-9, 10, 11, 12 Course: 8117
+9, 10, 11, 12 Course: 8117 Bienvenue!

-Bienvenue!
 Open the door to new opportunities for travel, work and study.
 Soon your world will change as you learn a new language and different culture.
 You will be able to communicate in French with a focus on your daily life at school, home and with friends.

 French 2 1 Credit Gr.
-9, 10, 11, 12 Course: 8217
+9, 10, 11, 12 Course: 8217 Go beyond the basics in this exciting course that explores housing , the community , health/wellness and tourism in the French

-Go beyond the basics in this exciting course that explores housing, the community, health/wellness and tourism in the French-speaking world.
+Go beyond the basics in this exciting course that explores housing, the community, health/wellness and tourism in the Frenchspeaking world.
 Gain confidence through authentic learning tasks and creative situational problem-solving.

 French 3 1 Credits Gr.
-9, 10, 11, 12 Course: 8317

-Where have you been?
+9, 10, 11, 12 Course: 8317 Where have you been?
 What did you do?
 Using target language, explore past excursions and experience virtual travel to "target language" locations.
 On your way, you will go shopping, check out the latest fashions, go out to eat, and experience local traditions, customs, and celebrations.

 French 4 1 Credits Gr.
-9. 10.
-11. 12 Course: 8417

-Immerse yourself in the diverse cultures of the French world through exposure to authentic music, literature, films, art, and more.
+9, 10, 11, 12 Course: 8417 Immerse yourself in the diverse cultures of the French world thr ough exposure t to authentic music, lite erature, films, art, and more.
 You'll learn to communicate effectively in a variety of social settings and situations through dynamic activities.

-French 5 1 Credits | Gr.
-9, 10, 11, 12 | Course: 8517

-Refine your communication skills in French while exploring historical and contemporary contexts.
-The use of authentic materials encourages cultural awareness as you deepen your understanding and appreciation of the various aspects of the cultures of the French-speaking world.
+French 5 1 Credits Gr.
+9, 10, 11, 12 Course: 8517 Refine your communication skills in French while exploring historical and contemporary contexts.
+The use of authent materials encourages cultural awareness as you deepen your understanding and appreciation of the various aspects of the cultures of the French-speaking world.
 Enjoy engaging activities such as reading fables, watching films, listening to music, and discussing current events.